EpsilonSolutions/netscaler-command-reference/docs/authentication/authentication-vserver/authentication-vserver.md

 Name for the new authentication virtual server.
 Must begin with a letter, number, or the underscore character (_), and must contain only letters, numbers, and the hyphen (-), period (.) pound (#), space ( ), at (@), equals (=), colon (:), and underscore characters.
 Can be changed after the authentication virtual server is added by using the rename authentication vserver command.
 The following requirement applies only to the NetScaler CLI:
-If the name includes one or more spaces, enclose the name in double or single quotation marks (for example, ?my authentication policy? or ?my authentication policy?).
+If the name includes one or more spaces, enclose the name in double or single quotation marks (for example, "my authentication policy" or 'my authentication policy').

 <b>serviceType</b>
 Protocol type of the authentication virtual server.
 Always SSL.
 Possible values: SSL
-Default value: NSSVC_SSL
+Default value: SSL

 <b>IPAddress</b>
 IP address of the authentication virtual server, if a single IP address is assigned to the virtual server.

+<b>range</b>
+If you are creating a series of virtual servers with a range of IP addresses assigned to them, the length of the range.
+The new range of authentication virtual servers will have IP addresses consecutively numbered, starting with the primary address specified with the IP Address parameter.
+Default value: 1
+Minimum value: 1

 <b>port</b>
 TCP port on which the virtual server accepts connections.
-Minimum value: 1

 <b>state</b>
 Initial state of the new virtual server.